I'm Gemma Grainger, an Integrative Counsellor and Psychotherapist in London.

 What is my therapeutic style and how did I find it?

-My style leans towards a person-centred/humanistic approach, which puts you, the client in the focus.
-Unlike other (psychodynamic) therapists, I don't focus as strongly on childhood.
-However, I tend to find from experience that the past often has an impact on the here and now, so I do value its importance.
-Likewise, although I do not usually practice CBT, I recognise the value in coping mechanisms and so if this is for you I will try and accommodate for some solution-focussed direction.
+My style has developed vastly through experience, and I tend to find starting with a conversation the best way of forming a core foundation- the relationship.
+Through this, I keep you, the client in the focus.
+Unlike some (psychodynamic) modalities, I don't focus primarily on childhood.
+However, I do find from experience that the past often has an impact on the here and now, so I do value its importance.
+Likewise, although I do not formally practice CBT, I recognise the value in coping mechanisms and so if this is for you I will try and accommodate for some solution-focussed direction.